Wilkinson Award: National Awards

 Winners of the Named Award, Architecture Award and Commendations are eligible for consideration of the Robin Boyd Award presented later in the same year at the Australian national architecture awards, regarded as the highest award for new houses in Australia.
 Since 1981 a total of 10 Wilkinson Award winners have won the national Robin Boyd Award.

 Multiple winners

-Glenn Murcutt has won the award on six occasions and Harry Seidler and Ken Woolley on four occasions.
-Alexander Tzannes and Durbach Block Jaggers have won the award three times each.
+Glenn Murcutt has won the award on six occasions and Harry Seidler, Ken Woolley and Alexander Tzannes on four occasions each.
+Durbach Block Jaggers have won the award three times.